-Your emergency management plan, including the contents of the EIB, should be submitted to the FRV for review and advice every five years.
-This is the maximum permissible timeframe.
+Your emergency management plan, including the contents of the EIB, should be submitted to FRV for review and advice every five years.
+This is the maximum permissible timeframe allowed.
 If there is a change in circumstances at the premises then more regular reviews will be required.
-The Emergency Plan review is a legal requirement as per Regulation 55 of the Dangerous Goods (Storage and Handling) regulations 2012.
+The Emergency Plan review is a legal requirement as per Regulation 53 of the Dangerous Goods (Storage and Handling) Regulations 2022.

-FRV can supply pre-formatted EIB Books and dividers.
-They are available for purchase via this link
+FRV can supply pre-formatted EIB Books and dividers, simply populate the relevant section on the Application for Written Advice Form